-On March 4, 2009, the Company's shareholders voted in favor of the segregation of its two main business components into separately listed public companies by spinning out its gold and sliver focused, precious metals portfolio to a new company Golden Predator Royalty and Development Corp, ("GPRD") under a plan of arrangement.
-On March 6, 2009, the Company received court approval for the arrangement.
-The Company was renamed to EMC Metals Corp. and focuses its efforts as a specialty metals and alloys company targeting primarily tungsten, molybdenum, vanadium and uranium.
-EMC Metals' primary assets will continue to be the fully permitted Springer tungsten mill in Pershing County Nevada, and its portfolio of specialty metals exploration projects.
+On March 4, 2009, the Company's shareholders voted in favor of the segregation of its two main business components into separately listed public companies by spinning out its gold and silver focused, precious metals portfolio to a new company Golden Predator Royalty and Development Corp, ("GPD") under a plan of arrangement.
+On March 6, 2009, the Company received court approval for the arrangement and the Company was renamed to EMC Metals Corp.
+The Company focuses its efforts as a specialty metals and alloys company targeting primarily tungsten, molybdenum, vanadium and uranium and its primary assets are the fully permitted Springer tungsten mill in Pershing County Nevada, and its portfolio of specialty metals exploration projects.

-On February 5, 2009, a binding memorandum agreement (the "Agreement") was signed between GAM and Golden Predator Mines US Inc. (GPUS), a subsidiary of GPD whereby GAM would lease or assign non-core gold mineral properties to GPUS under customary commercial terms.
-The Agreement is subject to concluding a definitive agreement.
+On February 5, 2009, pursuant to the spin-out a binding memorandum agreement (the "Agreement") was signed between GAM and Golden Predator Mines US Inc. (GPUS), a subsidiary of GPD whereby GAM would lease or assign non-core gold mineral properties to GPUS under customary commercial terms.
+The Agreement was superseded on June 2, 2009.